pingcap/docs-cn/tools/pd-control.md

     >> config set namespace ts1 leader-schedule-limit 4 // 4 tasks of leader scheduling at the same time at most for the namespace named ts1
     >> config set namespace ts2 region-schedule-limit 2 // 2 tasks of region scheduling at the same time at most for the namespace named ts2
     ```

+- `tolerant-size-ratio` controls the size of the balance buffer area.
+When the score difference between the leader or Region of the two stores is less than specified multiple times of the Region size, it is considered in balance by PD.

+    ```bash
+    >> config set tolerant-size-ratio 20        // Set the size of the buffer area to about 20 times of the average regionSize
+    ```

+- `low-space-ratio` controls the threshold value that is considered as insufficient store space.
+When the ratio of the space occupied by the node exceeds the specified value, PD tries to avoid migrating data to the corresponding node as much as possible.
+At the same time, PD mainly schedules the remaining space to avoid using up the disk space of the corresponding node.

+    ```bash
+    config set low-space-ratio 0.9              // Set the threshold value of insufficient space to 0.9
+    ```

+- `high-space-ratio` controls the threshold value that is considered as sufficient store space.
+When the ratio of the space occupied by the node is less than the specified value, PD ignores the remaining space and mainly schedules the actual data volume.

+    ```bash
+    config set high-space-ratio 0.5             // Set the threshold value of sufficient space to 0.5
+    ```

+- `disable-raft-learner` is used to disable Raft learner.
+By default, PD uses Raft learner when adding replicas to reduce the risk of unavailability due to downtime or network failure.

+    ```bash
+    config set disable-raft-learner true        // Disable Raft learner
+    ```

+- `disable-remove-down-replica` is used to disable the feature of automatically deleting DownReplica.
+When you set it to `true`, PD does not automatically clean up the downtime replicas.

+- `disable-replace-offline-replica` is used to disable the feature of migrating OfflineReplica.
+When you set it to `true`, PD does not migrate the offline replicas.

+- `disable-make-up-replica` is used to disable the feature of making up replicas.
+When you set it to `true`, PD does not adding replicas for Regions without sufficient replicas.

+- `disable-remove-extra-replica` is used to disable the feature of removing extra replicas.
+When you set it to `true`, PD does not remove extra replicas for Regions with redundant replicas.

+- `disable-location-replacement` is used to disable the isolation level check.
+When you set it to `true`, PD does not improve the isolation level of Region replicas by scheduling.

 ### `config delete namespace \<name\> [\<option\>]`